AmeerAlmaamari/AmeerAlmaamari/README.md

 # Hi there!
 I'm Amir 👋
-- 🌟 Master's Student in AI Engineering
+- 🌟 Master's Student in Computer Science
-- 🚀 Passionate about exploring and developing cutting-edge ML/DL use cases
+- 🚀 Passionate about exploring and developing ML/DL products
-- 🌐 Enthusiast of data, especially when it comes to BIG DATA!
+- 🌐 Enthusiast of startups, especially when it comes to tech ones!

 Welcome to my GitHub profile!
 Here you'll find a collection of my exciting projects, experiments, and contributions to the things I like.
 Dive in and explore my journey through the amazing world of IT.
 Feel free to connect and collaborate!